salehsoleimani/salehsoleimani/README.md

 ## About me

-- 👨‍💻: I am currently working on cross platform projects
+- 👨‍💻 I am currently working on cross platform projects
 - :nerd_face: I like to experience new stuff.
 - :student: I’m currently studying `Computer Science` and `Software Engineering`.
-- 📫How to reach me: salehsoleymani81@gmail.com
+- 📫 How to reach me: salehsoleymani81@gmail.com

 ## 🛠️ My Skills